NewsRegionAnne Arundel County

 On Wednesday the Maryland Stadium Authority said it reached a tentative agreement with The Stronach Group to acquire Laurel Park.

-The two sides are aiming to transform the facility into a thoroughbred training hub.
+Current plans are to transform the facility into a thoroughbred training hub.

-Opened in 1911 on 229-acres in Anne Arundel County, Laurel Park features dozens of daily races including the 151st Preakness Stakes, scheduled for later this year, while Baltimore's Pimlico Race Course undergoes redevelopment.
+Since 1911 the 229-acre site based out of Anne Arundel County has hosted daily races, including the upcoming 151st Preakness Stakes, while Baltimore's Pimlico Race Course undergoes redevelopment.

-The State has already been leasing Laurel Park from the Stronach Group since January 2025, with the Maryland Jockey Club continuing to oversee daily operations.
+While the State began leasing Laurel Park from the Stronach Group in January 2025, the Maryland Jockey Club has continued to oversee daily operations.

 Once Pimlico construction is complete, it will replace Laurel as Maryland's main home for horse racing.